How to Make Your Perth Home Less Attractive to Termites

-Termites are everywhere.
+Home Integrity complete so many Termite Inspections across the Perth Metro Area each week that we are more than qualified to tell you that termites are everywhere!
 With termites able to travel up to 100 metres from their nest to a feeding site, there are quite likely several nests within striking range of your home!
-Given houses are a big potential food source – they contain a lot of wood after all – how do you make your home less attractive to termites?
+Given houses are a big potential food source – they contain a lot of wood after all.
+So, How do you make your home less attractive to termites?

 Termites have soft bodies and can quickly dry out and die.
 This is one reason they stay underground and build the mud tubes to protect themselves when they come above ground.
 Termites love moisture!